tametsi/adnexos/README.md

 You can install this app as a Progressive Web App (PWA).
 To do so open the page and follow [this guide](https://web.dev/learn/pwa/installation)

+## :printer: Self-Hosting

+Follow the [Self-Hosting Guide](/docs/self-hosting.md) to get the application up and running and stay in control of your data.

 ## :wrench: Development

 Install prettier to format everything except `/backend`